-However, standard resonator networks cannot perform inference for generative models of images that combine factors of variation that do not commute, such as rotation and translation transforms.
+Standard resonator networks cannot perform inference for generative models of images that combine factors of variation that do not commute, such as rotation and translation transforms.
 For inference in such generative models of images, \cite{renner2022T} proposes a resonator network with a novel partitioned architecture, the hierarchical resonator network (HRN).

-The hierarchical resonator network consists of two partitions that work in different reference frames, a Cartesian and a log-polar one.
+The hierarchical resonator network consists of two partitions that work in different reference frames: Cartesian and log-polar.
 The two partitions communicate via matrix transforms that convert from one reference frame to the other.

-The addition of a log-polar reference frame in the HRN is inspired by an earlier method for image registration, the Fourier-Mellin transform~\cite{casasent1976position,chen1994symmetric,reddy1996fft}.
-Image rotation and scaling correspond to translations if transformed into a log-polar reference frame.
+The log-polar reference frame in the HRN is inspired by a method for image registration, the Fourier-Mellin transform~\cite{casasent1976position,chen1994symmetric,reddy1996fft}.
+Image rotation and scaling correspond to translations in the log-polar reference frame.
 Thus, in the log-polar partition of the HRN, vector binding becomes equivariant to rotation and scaling.
-Going iteratively back and forth between the two reference frames, the HRN can successively infer the factors for a given input image.
+Going iteratively back and forth between the two reference frames, the HRN can successively infer the factors that correspond to these geometric transforms for a given input image.

-The important difference between HRN and the Fourier-Mellin approach is that the HRN does not need to discard phases in the (randomized) Fourier domain to make the image representation translation invariant.
-Instead, the iterations in the HRN successively center the image in the Cartesian partition in the coordinate frame defined by the initial ``map.''
-The conventional Fourier-Mellin transform method is constrained to a certain kind of problem, while n our case, it is easy to introduce additional dimensions, such as object identities and color, as demonstrated in the companion paper~\cite{renner2022T}.
-The described image analysis method, therefore, offers a versatile framework for solving various image processing tasks.